 What is a radiologist?

-A radiologist is a specialist doctor who uses medical imaging such as x-ray, MRI, CT, ultrasound and angiography, to diagnose and treat human disease or injury.
+A radiologist is a specialist doctor who uses medical imaging such as x-ray, MRI, CT, ultrasound and fluroscopy, to diagnose and treat human disease or injury.
+Radiologists require a strong grasp of anatomy, clinical knowledge and pathology.
 Radiologists undergo lengthy training and assessment in order to be accredited by relevant governing boards and colleges around the world.
 In the UK radiologists are doctors registered with the General Medical Council (GMC) and fellows of the Royal College of Radiologists (RCR).

 What do radiologists do?

 Radiologists apply advanced knowledge of anatomy and pathology to interpret the findings of medical imaging examinations, and to formulate written diagnostic reports to assist other doctors and health professionals.
-Radiologists work as part of a clinical team to aid other doctors and health professionals in choosing appropriate imaging tests for their patients, that balance the benefits against the risks, with a particular focus on preventing unnecessary radiation exposure.
-Radiologists are often called upon to perform image guided procedures, such a biopsies, drainages and targeted injections, to directly enable diagnosis and treatment of patients.
+They are at the heart of many key decisions in hospitals, playing a vital role in diagnosis, management pathways and treatment.
+Radiologists work as part of a clinical team to aid other doctors and health professionals in choosing appropriate imaging tests for their patients, balancing the benefits against the risks, with a particular focus on preventing unnecessary radiation exposure.
+Radiologists are often called upon to perform image guided procedures, such biopsies, drain insertions and targeted injections, to directly enable diagnosis and treatment of patients.
 A subset of radiologists also perform more advanced image-guided procedures including vascular stenting and aneurysm coiling.

 There is a common misconception that radiologists "take" x-rays, however this task is performed by radiographers.
 The core role of a radiologist is to interpret or "read" x-rays.